dickymuhr/belajar-elasticsearch/readme.md

         }
     }
 ```
-Flatened field save nested field differ from embbeded document, it flatten the nested field with only its values.
+Flatened field save nested attribute differ from embbeded document, it flatten the nested attribute with only its values.
 ```
 ### in lucene.doc
 ### labels : ["vip","10% discount", "always complaint", "1"]